andrey-tsaplin/AngryDriverServer/README.md

 ![Demo](clientTest/demo.gif)

 Client side is just dummy for testing.
 Open clientTest/index.html in your browser to try.
-Use WASD to control your car.
+Use Arrow keys to control your car.